 Mardi Gras is not the only holiday that has a set of colors associated with it.
 In fact, every holiday has its own colors with special meanings!

-Visit our guide to the colors of Valentine’s Day to learn more about color theory and why certain colors represent this holiday.
+Visit our guides to the colors of Valentine’s Day and St. Patrick’s Day to learn more about color theory and why certain colors represent these holidays.

 Share this post about Mardi Gras facts with your friends on twitter: